shades9a/Employee_SQL/README.md

 # sql-challenge
 Took a bit longer than expected to be made.
-Finding about single letter was difficult
+Finding about single letter in a string was difficult